sergejsha/featured/README.md

 }
 ```

-3) Add features to feature host class in your activity or a fragment.
+3) Add features to the feature host class in your activity or a fragment.

 ```java
 public MyFragment extends Fragment {